dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

         set\_property -dict {PACKAGE\_PIN K17 IOSTANDARD LVCMOS33} [get\_ports OUTPUT\_X]

 It was not always easy to determine the port name (eg. OUTPUT\_X) by examining the block design visually.
 When the block design is completed and synthesized you can run the "get\_ports" command in the TCL window.
-The names of all the different block design input and output pins will then be displayed.
+The names of all the different block design input and output ports will then be displayed.
 These names can then be added to the XDC file.

 Some additional constraints are required to get rid of a warning: